outlandi-co/reading-notes/trees.md

 7. **Breadth First Traversal**: Traversal method that explores nodes level by level, left to right.
 8. **Queue**: A data structure used to keep track of nodes during breadth first traversal.

-## Comment on a Classmate's Post

-**Classmate's Post:**
-"I learned about the depth first traversal methods in trees: pre-order, in-order, and post-order.
-Each method processes nodes in a different sequence, which can be useful for various applications."

-**My Comment:**
-"Great explanation!
-Depth first traversal is indeed very versatile.
-For instance, in-order traversal is particularly useful for binary search trees because it processes nodes in ascending order.
-Could you give an example of when pre-order or post-order traversal might be more advantageous than in-order?"

 ## Fill-in-the-Blank Worksheet